JacksonAllan/CC/README.md

 It requires C23, or C11 and compiler support for `typeof`, or C++11.

-It is distributed under BSD-2 simplified license.
+It is distributed under the MIT license.

 ## Why?